graphsense/graphsense-dashboard/README.md

 ## Local production setup

-If you don't want to use docker or want to access the static site build, create a local production build:
+If you don't want to use docker or want to generate the static site, create a local production build:

     ./build.sh {JWT_TOKEN}

-Pass it a `JWT_TOKEN` because it's going to fetch statistics from the configured REST backend.
-Build is made into the directory `dist`.
+Pass it a `JWT_TOKEN` because it's going to fetch statistics from the configured REST backend at build time.
+Build destination of the application is `dist`, for the static site it's `official`.

 [nodejs]: https://nodejs.org
 [npm]: https://www.npmjs.com